 When you are approved by a landlord to rent an apartment, you’ll need to plan and prepare to pay your rent on time and in full every month.

 That means having your finances in order.
 First, you should have a checking account set up.
 Typically, you’ll pay your landlord by check or through an online portal and either way, you’ll need a bank account in order to do this.
 You may be surprised to learn that more than 6% of U.S. households (or more than 14 million people) don’t have a bank account.
-Fortunately, it’s easy to open an account if you don’t have one.
+Fortunately, it’s easy to open a bank account if you don’t have one.

 Next, make sure that you’re properly budgeting for your rental expenses.
 You want to make sure that you have enough money in your account to cover the rent when your landlord cashes your check.
-This budget planner app can help.
+A budget planner app can help.

 There are other expenses that can go along with renting an apartment or home that you may need to pay.
 Here are a few you should be aware of: